elicwhite/ESLint-Formatter/README.md

 1. Within Sublime Text, bring up the [Command Palette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html) and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

-1. When the plugin list appears, type `jscs format`.
-Among the entries you should see `JSCSFormatter`.
+1. When the plugin list appears, type `eslint format`.
+Among the entries you should see `ESLint-Formatter`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Commands
 **Command palette:**

-- JSCSFormatter: Format this file
+- ESLintFormatter: Format this file

 **Shortcut key:**